Azure/slm-innovator-lab/README.md

 <br>
 <a href="https://github.com/Azure/slm-innovator-lab/blob/main/2_slm-fine-tuning-mlstudio/phi3/3_optimization_olive.ipynb">Go to notebook</a>
 <br><br>
-🔥 sContent Safety with python SDK<br>
+🔥 Content Safety with python SDK<br>
 In this hands-on, you will be able to: manage text blocklist, analyze text and images for sexual content, violence, hate, and self-harm with multi-severity levels.
 You will also learn how to integrate with Azure Open AI Service: Use the Azure Open AI Service to rewrite the content for harmful content.
 <br>
 <a href="https://github.com/Azure/slm-innovator-lab/blob/main/3_llmops-aistudio/3_4_operationalizing/contentsafety_with_code.ipynb">Go to notebook</a>